cfpland/frontend/content/posts/2019-04-29-data-sources.md

 ### CFP Source Data

-First of all, **my goal is to provide a free feed of all the upcoming CFPs for tech conferences that I can find**.
+First of all, **my immediate goal for CFP Land is to provide a free feed of all the upcoming CFPs for tech conferences that I can find**.

 With that in mind, I want to give credit to the sources I use to find out about CFPs:

 - **[Confs.tech](https://confs.tech/)** - An open source list of conferences that I and many others have contributed to.
 - **[Calling All Papers](https://callingallpapers.com/)** - An open source list and API that aggregates CFPs from joind.in, papercall.io, and lanyrd (which I believe is now defunct).